|Size||500mm wide x 430mm deep x 1000mm high|

 Identify which is the top side of the PCB effector (the side with just 2 connectors on it and no surface mounted electronics) and attach the remaining 6 ball studs to the effector, balls on top, using M3 washers and nuts (nylock if you prefer).

-Push the top of the hot end heatsink through the central hole in the PCB from underneath, put the 12mm nylon or printed washer over the top, and secure with the M12 nut.
+Push the top of the hot end heatsink through the central hole in the PCB from underneath, put the 12mm fibre washer over the top, and secure with the M12 nut.
 Plug the hot end cooling fan and the PT100 connectors into the corresponding sockets on the underside of the effector PCB.
-Take care to use the correct sockets – there are three identical 2-pin Microfit 3 sockets below the effector.
+Take care to use the correct sockets – there are three identical 2-pin Microfit 3 sockets on the underside of the effector.

 Cut the heater wires to length, strip the ends and connect them to the terminal block.